indieSoftware/Navigator/README.md

     }
 }
 ```
-Where we use three different NavigationDestination types, but provide no registrations.
+Here we use three different NavigationDestination types, but provide no registrations.

 So what black magic is this?
 Simple.
 Navigator provides an initializer for `NavigationLink` that looks for `NavigationDestination` types behind the scenes and dispatches them accordingly.